 “DuWors and Niekawa are a beautifully balanced duo, with exceptional intonation and a tangible empathy” (Gramophone Magazine). duo526 was founded in 2011 at the Eastman School of Music (Rochester, NY).
 Their mentors include Charles Castleman, Jean Barr, Henk Guittart, Roger Tapping, Lafayette String Quartet, Hardy Rittner, and Mark Steinberg. duo526 has performed across Canada, the U.S., and Japan and has had artist residencies at the Banff Centre, the Leighton Artist Studios, and Avaloch Farm Music Institute.

 duo526 is dedicated to creative thought and the art of listening through the study and performance of a vast repertoire across an array of styles.
 Their joy of collaboration results from risk-taking, inspiration and spontaneous reactions.
 Their name was inspired by Mozart’s last Sonata for Violin and Piano K. 526, the first work presented to them for their equal virtuosic flair and refined musicianship.
-Dedicated to mentorship and pedagogy, duo526 started their annual summer Sonata Seminar in 2018 at Brandon University and the Jacobs School of Music at Indiana University.
+Committed to mentorship and pedagogy, duo526 started their annual summer Sonata Seminar in 2018 at Brandon University and the Jacobs School of Music at Indiana University.

 "Niekawa and DuWors create an art that goes beyond mere interpretation.
 The personality of the two musicians expands out with a creative attitude towards the world" (Sonograma Magazine).